dwyl/technology-stack/README.md

 Each element in our stack was _carefully_ selected based on its individual merits. <br />
-When _assembled_ into a seamless "machine", the stack is _unrivaled_ for **developer effectiveness** and _**world-class quality**_!
+When _assembled_ into a seamless machine, the stack is _unrivaled_ for **developer effectiveness** and _**world-class quality**_!